Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Abstract

 \section{Abstract}

 We often treat social media as a lens onto society.
-How might that lens be distorting the actual popularity of political and social viewpoints?
-In this paper, we examine the difference between the viewpoints publicly posted in a community and the privately surveyed viewpoints of community members, contributing a measurement of a theory called the ``spiral of silence.''
-This theory observes that people are less likely to voice their opinion when they believe they are in the minority---leading to a spiral where minority opinions are less likely to be shared, so they appear even further in the minority, and become even less likely to be shared.
-We surveyed active members of politically oriented Reddit communities to gauge their willingness to post on contentious topics, yielding 627 responses from 108 participants about 11 topics and 33 subreddits.
-We find that 72.6\% of participants who perceive themselves in the minority remain silent, and are only half as likely to post their viewpoint compared to those who believe their opinion is in the majority.
-Communities perceived as being more inclusive reduce the magnitude of this effect.
-These results emphasize how far out of step the opinions we see online may be with the population they purport to represent.
+How might that lens distort the popularity of political and social viewpoints?
+We examine discrepancies between publicly posted and privately surveyed opinions within communities, contributing a measurement of the ``spiral of silence'' theory; the theory posits people are less likely to voice opinions when they believe they hold minority views, creating a reinforcing cycle where these opinions are expressed less.
+We surveyed members of politically-oriented Reddit communities about their willingness to post on contentious topics, yielding 439 responses across twelve subreddits.
+72.1\% of participants who perceive themselves in the minority remain silent and are half as likely to post compared to those who believe their opinion is in the majority.
+Community design factors, such as perceived diversity, are associated with less self-silencing.
+We provide recommendations for counteracting self-silencing at the community level (e.g., positive reinforcement, more transparent moderation).
+Overall, these results reveal gaps between online discourse and broader public opinion.